mlagallyw/UnifiedDeviceModel/Spec/UnifiedDeviceModel.md

 	js_date = <a valid ECMAScript date as defined in chapter '20.3.1.16 Date Time String Format' of http://www.ecma-international.org/publications/files/ECMA-ST/Ecma-262.pdf>

-## Unified Device Model Instance
+## Device Model Instance

-A **device model Instance** is a JSON file with the following EBNF grammar.
+A **device model Instance** is a JSON file that implements the metadata, properties and actions of a device model.

+with the following EBNF grammar.

 universal semantic annotations